kyleRhess/kyleRhess/README.md

 _A random quote_
 ___
-***Simple, clear purpose and principles give rise to complex, intelligent behavior.
-Complex rules and regulations give rise to simple, stupid behavior.
+***The president was visiting NASA headquarters and stopped to talk to a man who was holding a mop.
+“And what do you do?” he asked.
+The man, a janitor, replied, “I’m helping to put a man on the moon, sir.”
--- Dee Hock, Birth of the Chaordic Age***
+-- The little book of leadership***
 ___
-##### Updated on: 06/23/2022, 19:11:40
+##### Updated on: 06/27/2022, 19:00:01
 ###### Quotes from [erickedji](https://gist.github.com/erickedji/68802)